Gestational Urinary Incontinence in Nulliparous Pregnancy- A Pilot Study QC01-QC03

 Department of Obstetrics and Gynecology, Kayseri Education and Research Hospital, Kayseri-06230, Turkey.

 Introduction: Urinary Incontinence (UI) in pregnancy is more than a disease; it is a social problem that necessitates special care and management.
 The exact rationales and biological facts behind urinary incontinence during pregnancy are unclear and multivariate.

-Aim: This pilot study was designed to examine the direct effect of gestational factors (e.g., physical and metabolic/hormonal) on the presence of Gestational Urinary Incontinence (GUI), using nulliparous pregnant women as study subjects.
+Aim: This pilot study was designed to examine the direct effect of gestational factors (e.g., physical and metabolic/hormonal) on the presence of Gestational Urinary Incontinence (GUI), in nulliparous pregnant women.

 Conclusion: Urinary incontinence is an important issue during pregnancy and related symptoms are more common in third trimester.